dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-3/defining-your-first-asset.md

 That’s it - you’ve created your first Dagster asset!
 Using the `@asset` decorator, you can easily turn any existing Python function into a Dagster asset.

-Questions about the `-> None` bit?
-That's a Python feature called type annotations.
+**Questions about the `-> None` bit?** That's a Python feature called **type annotation**.
 In this case, it's saying that the function returns nothing.
 You can learn more about type annotations in the [Python documentation](https://docs.python.org/3/library/typing.html).
 We highly recommend using type annotations in your code to make it easier to read and understand.